✓ Updated May 2026

 Shuttle Vans (Collectivos)

-These are the most common way for tourists to get to Lake Atitlán from Antigua or Guatemala City.
+These are the workhorses for getting to Lake Atitlán from Antigua or Guatemala City.
 They are shared vans that depart when full, offering a relatively comfortable and efficient way to reach the lake towns.
+They are ideal for solo travelers or couples looking for a balance of cost and convenience.

 Public Buses (Chicken Buses)